 There is a simple way to determine if your Sage thermal mass flow meter remains calibrated.
+While this post is specific to the Prime, please review the specific user manual: Sage Paramount or 200/300 Series if you want information on another model.

 Is my thermal mass flow meter still calibrated?